mjwhitta/zoom/README.md

 ### Persistent shortcuts

-When you perform a search with zoom, all results are cached.
+When you perform a search with Zoom, all results are cached.
 Using the following command will allow you to see the previous search results again:

 ```bash
 $ z --cache